My 2C-3A Curly Girl Tips and Tricks

 1. Use a Wide-Tooth Comb

-If you do only one thing for better curly hair, ditch your brush and get a wide-tooth comb.
+If you do only one thing to improve your curly hair, ditch your brush and get a wide-tooth comb.
+Or better yet, skip the comb altogether and just rake your fingers through your hair.

 2. Only Comb Your Hair When It’s Wet